tiliv/django-bootstrap-templatetags/README.md

 If you need any more flexibility than what is being provided by the default, vanilla Bootstrap structures, you should actually write some Bootstrap markup and move on with your life :)

+**NOTE**: Please be aware of which version of Django you are using.
+In Django 1.5, it was added that you can use the ``True``, ``False``, and ``None`` literals as values, which is how the examples below are written.
+If you are using Django 1.4 or earlier, you will find that passing a literal ``True`` yeilds a blank string as if a variable resolution failed.
+Plan accordingly!

 ## Available tags

 ### Accordion